dfsp-spirit/freesurferformats/README.md

   * learn how to write neuroimaging data: `vignette("freesurferformats_write")` [read online at CRAN](https://cran.r-project.org/web/packages/freesurferformats/vignettes/freesurferformats_write.html)
 * Help for a specific function can be accessed in the usual R manner: `?<function>`, where you replace `<function>` with a function name.
 Like this: `?read.fs.mgh`.
 * Run `example(<function>)` to see a live demo that uses the function `<function>`.
 Like this: `example(read.fs.mgh)`.
+* The [unit tests](./tests/testthat/) that come with this package are essentially a list of examples that illustrate how to use the functions.

 ## An example R session: Reading Bert's brain